 Further information on the PBO may be found at: http://www.pbo-dpb.gc.ca/en/

-In recent years, the Committee has studied numerous government and private member’s bills, produced several substantive reports, and considered various Order in Council appointments.
-Among the most notable reports produced and government bills studied are the following (see LEGISinfo for more information on the bills listed below):
+In recent years, the Committee has studied numerous government and private member’s bills, produced several substantive reports, and considered various Order in Council appointments as well as nominations to the Supreme Court of Canada.
+Among the most notable reports produced and bills studied are the following (see LEGISinfo for more information on the bills listed below):